Château Pavie Macquin Saint-Emilion 2019 - 1er Grand Cru Classé B

 Wine rated (2022 guide) 97/100

-Full-bodied, concentrated and loaded with ripe, extremely ripe fruit.
-Intoxicating notes of black fruit, flowers, spices, mocha and smoke.
-Long, opulent, rich and supple, it combines density, elegance, length and complexity, making it an exciting tasting experience.
-The finish is long and becomes more complex as it lingers.
-Drink between 2025 and 2047.
+Full-bodied, concentrated, and bursting with ripe, extremely ripe fruit.
+Intoxicating notes of black fruit, flowers, spices, mocha, and smoke.
+Long, opulent, rich, and supple, it combines density, elegance, length, and complexity, making for a thrilling tasting experience.
+The finish is long and grows more complex as it lingers.
+Best enjoyed between 2025 and 2047.

 Cash Back | 2.00%